Our desire is that students will have a deeper understanding of God and integrate the spiritual lessons they learn into everyday life.

-We at CCHS we recognize the crucial nature of ministering–not only to the academic–but to the spiritual.
-While academic skills help students “make a living”, spiritual skills show student “how to live” in a moral and worthwhile manner.
-We feature student-run chapels with students leading in worship and behind the scenes controlling the sound, lighting and AV controls.
-We discuss a wide-ranging variety of topics from contemporary issues, biblical studies, and personal applications.
+We recognize the crucial nature of ministering–not only to the academic–but to the spiritual.
+While academic skills help students “make a living”, spiritual skills show students “how to live” in a moral and worthwhile manner.

-We strive to make spiritual things practical and applicable to everyday life.
-Small groups (8-12 students) are chosen so students can verbalize their responses to chapel speakers and spiritual issues.
-Group leaders help guide the discussion and journal writes so students will be challenged grow in their faith.
+We strive to make biblical principles practical and applicable to everyday life.
+Small groups of 8-12 students meet to share their responses to Chapel speakers and spiritual issues.
+Group leaders help guide the discussions and journal writings so students will be challenged to grow in their faith.
 Both high school and middle school students participate in small groups.

-We are teaching our students not just to be “consumers” of the community, but “givers” to the community.
-With service in mind we branch out into the entire community and offer our services ranging from the Marina Shore Line Clean Up, local Food Banks, and Med-Share.
-All students, including our younger ones, participate in personalized opportunities applying their talents to hand-craft items “to love their neighbors” including public servants such as the Alameda major and fire department workers.
+We teach our students, from elementary through high school, not just to be “consumers” of the community, but “givers” to the community.
+With service in mind, high school students branch out into the entire community and offer their services to places such as the Shore Line Clean Up, local Food Banks, and Med-Share.
+All students, including our younger ones, participate in personalized opportunities applying their talents to hand-craft items “to love their neighbors” including public servants such as Hayward City Council members and first responders.

 Bible Clubs/Bible Study